 A guardian has broad responsibilities and typically assumes legal authority for an incapacitated senior, a minor, or a developmentally disabled individual.
-If you are seeking to be someone’s guardian, or are about to appoint a guardian by the court, you may need legal representation.
+If you seek to be someone’s guardian or are about to appoint a guardian by the court, you may need legal representation.
 Slater & Zurz LLP law firm offers assistance with guardianship as part of their probate law services.

-There are two types of probate guardians who can be appointed under the Uniform Probate Code:
+Two types of probate guardians can be appointed under the Uniform Probate Code:

 - Guardians who protect a person (called “the ward”) and look out for that person’s personal

 welfare.
 These guardians oversee day-to-day decisions, which include medical decisions.

 - Guardians of property who make decisions about assets such as whether a large purchase can be made or whether and how to invest money

 Generally, a family member, a health care worker, or a clergy member will initiate guardianship for a person who can no longer handle their financial affairs.
 This person may be a victim of financial exploitation or about to be cheated or duped.

 After the guardianship application is filed, the probate court held an evidentiary hearing at which a finding of “incapacity” will be made, or it will be found guardianship is not necessary at this point.
 Whether guardianship is the least restrictive alternative will also be considered.
 If guardianship is found to be the answer, a decision will be made whether it is needed just for financial affairs or for various daily activities.

 Guardianship for a child